 - Transfer it to a baking sheet dusted with semolina.
 The oval will elongate slightly when you pick it up.
 Otherwise, very gently stretch the oval from both ends making sure it is uniformly thick along its length and breadth.
 Allow the ovals to rise for about 20 minutes till they’re nice and puffy.

-- Bake them at 200C for about 20 minutes till they’re done and golden brown.
+- Bake them in a preheated oven, for about 20 minutes till they’re done and golden brown.
 Serve them warm with cheese or a dip or just plain with a hot cup of coffee or tea.
 I served them hot with some Soup for snack.